TernaryFortress/Security-Checklist/Linux/Scripts/README.md

 The second configures a firewall and blacklists a bunch of services that have been known for RDP exploits and other state actor backdoors.

-## Our Apparmor profile is *extremely* thorough.

-Of note, Firefox can only access files in the "Documents" folder, and some tools (mainly the File explorer) may be broken.
-There are plans to fix this at a later date when I have more time.
+## Quirks

+Firefox is only supposed to be able to access & upload generic files from the Documents folder.

+## Known Issues

+[_] When using Firefox, the File Explorer often does not work.
+Drag files into the browser to upload for now.

+[_] Disabling TrackerMiner (Ubuntu's File Indexer) causes it to crash when opening a directory for the first time.